James F. Kelley

 James Francis Kelley (July 27, 1902 – September 11, 1996) was an American Roman Catholic monsignor who was one of the nation's youngest college presidents when he was appointed as a 33-year-old in 1936 to lead Seton Hall College and grew the school's enrollment tenfold before he left the position in 1949, shortly before it became Seton Hall University.
-Decades after his retirement, he would tell a reporter that he had been responsible for helping Amelia Earhart to live under an assumed name for decades after it had been believed she had crashed and died while flying across the Pacific Ocean.
+Decades after his retirement, he told a reporter that he was responsible for helping Amelia Earhart to live under an assumed name for decades after it was believed she crashed and died while flying across the Pacific Ocean.

 Early life and education

 Born in Kearny, New Jersey to James F. Kelley Sr. and Frances Shaw Kelley, Kelley graduated in 1920 from Seton Hall Preparatory School and from Seton Hall College in 1924.
 He received his ordination in 1928 after his studies in Belgium and earned a doctorate at the Université catholique de Louvain.
 Kelley was named as a monsignor in 1941 by Pope Pius XII, who had been a student in an English language class that Kelley had taught.